 - TENS treatment is given through two small electric wires that are connected to a device containing batteries.
-Little plates (electrode), which can be glued the skin, are attached to the ends of these wires.
+Little plates (electrode), which can be glued to your skin, are attached to the ends of these wires.
 These electrodes deliver the weak electrical currents through the skin.
-One can adapt the strength of these electrical currents yourself by using the battery-containing device.
+You can adapt the strength of these electrical currents yourself using the battery-containing device.

 - A pain nurse will explain how to use the device and to position the electrodes.

-- The electrodes can be positioned either on the painful spot or outside it, close to the nerves that are related to the area of pain.
+- The electrodes can be positioned either on the painful spot or outside it, close to the nerves that are related to your area of pain.

-- Since the patient will always have the TENS device with him, it has the advantage that he can use it anywhere inside or outside the home (see Figure 1).
+- Since you will always have the TENS device with you, it has the advantage that you can use it anywhere inside or outside the home (see Figure 1).

 Figure 1.
 Example of a TENS device with electrodes.